Bizzabo vs RainFocus: Which Platform is Best?

 RainFocus has no comparable hardware offering.
 Its lead capture runs through a configurable scanning app and NFC-based badge scanning, which works but lacks the passive data capture and experiential dimension that Klik provides.

-RainFocus leads in data architecture and portfolio intelligence
+RainFocus and portfolio-level intelligence

 Where Bizzabo differentiates with hardware, RainFocus differentiates with data infrastructure.